tomerweller/tomerweller.github.io/_posts/2016-02-27-cookie-interception-chrome-extension.md

 Last week I built a Chrome extension that was supposed to solve privacy on the Web.
 It didn't - but that's a different post.

-I did, however, found my self in need of intercepting all cookie read/writes in a Chrome extension.
+I did, however, find my self in need of intercepting all cookie read/writes in a Chrome extension.
 This proved to be interesting and non-trivial so here's a brain dump of the process - hopefully this helps someone somewhere. (and by someone, I'm looking at you, future self!)

 ### Intercepting cookies?
 Yup.
 Some potential use cases: